 There are five secrets to raising great salad bar beef.

 The second secret is feed.
 Our cows and calves have access to a salad bar on pasture.
-However, in winter, hay (dried grass) and silage (fermented grass) do not contain enough energy to obtain a nice finish on the calves before their stomach is full.
-Therefore, we feed vegetables as well.
+However, in winter, hay (dried grass) and silage (fermented grass) do not contain enough energy to obtain a nice finish on the calves.
+They just cannot eat enough before their stomach is full.
+Therefore, we feed grass baleage and vegetables in a total mixed ration.
 These vegetables are the cuttings from a small vegetable processing plant in our community.
 They include potatoes, carrots, beets, broccoli, onions, chard, celery and much more.
 This provides the cows with much needed energy in the winter and it prevents these goodies from ending up in a landfill!

 Fourth, we use rotational grazing to ensure a clean environment, cows with a full stomach and better regrowth of the pastures.
 Our pastures are not monocultures, but contain a variety of herbs, grasses and clovers.
 In winter, our cattle stay outside with access to a three-sided barn and a winter pasture.
 They do just fine.